- The Rectory

 What is the next step?

-Once you have understood the differences between these services, please contact the Rector, Revd Rosalind Paul, at the address at the side of this page, to book a date for the service you require.
+Once you have understood the differences between these services, please contact the Priest in Charge, Rev'd Manette Crossman, at the address at the side of this page, to book a date for the service you require.